cis198-2016s/slides/00/content.md

     (1, 1) => println!("one"),
     (2, _) => println!("two"),
     (_, 3) => println!("three"),
-    (i, j) if i > 5 && j < 0 => println!("Guard condition"),
+    (i, j) if i > 5 && j < 0 => println!("On guard!"),
-    (_, _) => println!("something else"),
+    (_, _) => println!(":<"),
 }
 ```

-- The expression can be any expression, including tuples and function calls.
+- The matched expression can be any expression, including tuples and function calls.
-- You _must_ have an exhaustive match: the compiler will complain if you don't.
+- You _must_ have an exhaustive match; the compiler will complain if you don't.
-- use `if`-guards to match on certain conditions instead of specific values.
+- Use `if`-guards to match on certain conditions instead of specific values.
 - Patterns are very complex, as we'll see later.

 ---
+# Rust Environment & Tools

+---
 ## Rustc ##

-- Rust's compiler is named `rustc`
+- Rust's compiler is `rustc`.
-- Simply run `rustc your_program.rs` to compile-- things like warnings are
+- Run `rustc your_program.rs` to compile into an executable `your_program`.
-    enabled by default
+    - Things like warnings are enabled by default.
+    - Read all of the output!
+It may be verbose but it is *very* useful.
-- Typically, you'll use `cargo`, Rust's package manager, to build instead
+- Typically, you'll use `cargo`, Rust's package manager, to build instead.

 ---
 ## Cargo ##